codemilli/wikis/System-notifications.md

 The [ruby_gntp](https://rubygems.org/gems/ruby_gntp) gem sends system notifications over the network with the [Growl Notification Transport Protocol](http://www.growlforwindows.com/gfw/help/gntp.aspx) and supports local and remote notifications.
-To have the images be displayed, you have to use `127.0.0.1` instead of `localhost` in your GTNP configuration.
+To have the images be displayed, you have to use `127.0.0.1` instead of `localhost` in your GNTP configuration.

 Guard supports multiple notification channels for customizing each notification type.
 For Growl on Mac OS X you need